aptech/docs/docs/sslib/sslib-landing.rst

 Usage
 -------------
-Estimating custom state-space models using the `sslib` library generally requires:
+Estimating custom state-space models using the `sslib` library requires:

 * Loading data
 * Setting up the state-space representation
 * Calling the estimation function `ssFit`

 A complete guide to getting started with the state-space estimation in GAUSS is available `here <./getting-started-with-state-space-gauss.rst>`_.

 Commands
 ------------------------------